 Food and Drug Interactions

-- There are no known interactions of megestrol acetate with food, and other medications.
+- There are no known interactions of megestrol acetate with food.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms: